How Do I Know if I Have Gallstones?

 Some gallstones can be dissolved through the use of a bile salt, although the procedure can be used only with stones formed from cholesterol and not from bile pigments.
-The drug Actigall (ursodiol) is taken as a tablet; depending on its size, the gallstone may take months or even years to go away, and often people need to take this medication indefinitely.
+The drug Actigall (ursodiol) is taken as a tablet; depending on its size, the gallstone may take months or even years to go away.
+Because some stones are calcified, this treatment often doesn't work.

 Doctors can also attempt to remove gallstones during an ERCP.
 During the procedure an instrument is inserted through the endoscope to attempt removal of the stone.

 While these therapies may work for some, all of the above nonsurgical therapies are usually unsuccessful long term (since recurrence is common) and are rarely advised in clinical practice.